Types of DAC: Basics on Digital to Analog Converter ICS

 A binary ladder DAC has two resistor values, 2R and R. However, its conversion speed often reduces because of parasitic capacitance.

-Further on, the input bit controls the switch between the inverting input and ground of op-amp.
+Further on, the input bit controls the switch between the inverting input and the ground of the op-amp.
 After the binary information gets into the resistors (2R), you’ll obtain the output at the bottom of the binary ladder.

 Types of DAC--Circuit diagram of an R-2R Ladder DAC